jschuemann/nBio_docs/Processes/Chemistry.rst

 and ``TsEmDNAChemistryExtended``  must be included instead of the Geant4DNA chemistry module as follows::

- sv:Ph/Default/Modules = 2 "g4em-dna" "TsEmDNAChemistry"
+ sv:Ph/Default/Modules = 2 "TsEmDNAPhysics" "TsEmDNAChemistry"

 or::

- sv:Ph/Default/Modules = 2 "g4em-dna" "TsEmDNAChemistryExtended"
+ sv:Ph/Default/Modules = 2 "TsEmDNAPhysics" "TsEmDNAChemistryExtended"

-Instead of the ``g4em-dna`` physics module, one of the other options described in the :ref:`Physics Processes` can be used.
+Instead of the ``TsEmDNAPhysics`` physics module, one of the other options described in the :ref:`Physics Processes` can be used.

 In this way, a whole set of parameters can be customized by using the following